harshkakashaniya/Cpp-Udacity-Capstone_snake_project/README.md

 #### 9. Overloaded functions allow the same function to operate on different parameters.

-I have a function named setSnakeColour it take one argument as vector<int> which choice is 1-3 but if we want custom color of snake then we use same funciton with 3 int arguments to set value of snake colour.
+I have a function named setSnakeColour it take one argument as vector<int> when choice is between 1-3 but if we want custom color of snake (Choice 4) then we use same funciton with 3 int arguments to set value of snake colour (RGB).

 ``` File : gamechanger.h Line 15 and 23 ```